gjsjohnmurray/gjDataLoader/README.md

 ## About George James Software

 Known for our expertise in InterSystems technologies, George James Software has been providing innovative software solutions for over 35 years.
 We focus on activities that can help our customers with the support and maintenance of their systems and applications.
 Our activities include consulting, training, support, and developer tools - with Deltanji source control being our flagship tool.
 Our tools augment InterSystems' technology and can help customers with the maintainability and supportability of their applications over the long term.

+We also offer VS Code training and extension development services.

 To find out more, go to our website - [georgejames.com](https://georgejames.com)